Nazeer2013/nd00333-capstone/README.md

 Most of the Machine learning algorithms expect __balanced data__ input to perform better on unseen data.

-In our example: There's only 13.4% __spam__ samples in our dataset.
+In our example: There's only 13.4% __spam__ samples in the dataset.

 Problem at hand is to detect __spam__ hence to properly train the algorithm, one can think of is to oversample 'spam' type messages.
 There are different techniques to do this one is by simply making more copies of minority class data (not a very perfect approach)